dussy42/project-one/README.md

 To the right is in the navigation is Home, About and Services link

-The navigation is well structured to make it easier for potential clients to navigate with good color combination and font.<br>
+The navigation is well structured to make it easier for potential clients to navigate with good color combination and font.
  ![nav](documentation/nav.png)

 # User Experience (UX)